Suklaamix/xv6-kernel-hacking-project/README.md

 # xv6-kernel-hacking-project
+Much of the implementation of the syscall is based on this blog post by Mani Tofigh https://manitofigh.medium.com/add-the-getreadcount-system-call-to-xv6-820db597f4c5
-Implemented a global variable called readcount which is incremented every time the syscall read is called and a syscall getreadcount that returns the value of readcount.
+I added the ability to reset the readcount by using arguments when invoking the call Implemented a global variable called readcount which is incremented every time the syscall read is called and a syscall getreadcount that returns the value of readcount.

 These are all of the changes made to the file